ryjen/libcoda-db/README.md

 -----

       /* database interfaces */
-      sqldb                                 - interface for a specific database └ statement                         - interface for a prepared statement └ resultset                   - results of a statement └ row                   - a single result
+      session                               - interface for an open database session └ statement                         - interface for a prepared statement └ resultset                   - results of a statement └ row                   - a single result